-- You are afraid that might not find a job.
+- You are afraid that you might not find a job.

-- You might have fears about losing your money and investment
+- You might have fears about losing your money and investments.

 - You are afraid that your plans will not work out.

-- You are afraid that your girlfriend will leave you.
+- You are afraid that your girlfriend or boyfriend might leave you.

 Suppose you are afraid to lose your job.
 You keep thinking about this fear and build unhappy scenarios in your mind.
 This might affect your efficiency, productivity and motivation, and eventually, you might materialize your fears.

 Is this something reasonable to do?
 No, it is not a reasonable thing to do.

 Ad - Continue reading below.

 If instead, you focus on success in your job and expect to be promoted, you will act as a successful person, keep your job, and might get a promotion.